ryukau/VSTPlugins/docs/manual/WaveCymbal/WaveCymbal_en.md

 - [VST 3 Interfaces: Setup Linux for building VST 3 Plug-ins](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/linuxSetup.html)

-REAPER 5.983 on Linux may not recognize WaveCymbal.
+REAPER 5.983 on Linux may not recognize the plugin.
 A workaround is to delete a file `~/.config/REAPER/reaper-vstplugins64.ini` and restart REAPER.

 ## Controls
 Knob and slider can do: